This information applies to residential tenancies - meaning it applies to people renting a place to live.

 - Abuse of landlord rules (for example, continued smoking in a non-smoking building)

-- Tenant not following their legal obligations under Residential Tenancies Act (for example, subletting without the landlord’s permission)
+- Tenant not following their legal obligations under the Residential Tenancies Act (for example, subletting without the landlord’s permission)

 - Damage/destruction to property